jduffield65/Isca/docs/namelists/main/spectral_dynamics.md

 How to specify the vertical coordinates, there are two options: </br>

 * `even_sigma`: Levels are equally separated in $\sigma$ such that there are [`num_levels`](#num_levels) levels. </br>
+* `uneven_sigma`: Not really sure what this does but it is an option.
 * `input`: Each coordinate is explicitly specified using the [`vert_coordinate_nml`](https://github.com/ExeClim/Isca/blob/master/src/atmos_spectral/init/vert_coordinate.F90) namelist. </br>